ro-berto/build/scripts/master/buildbucket/README.md

 ## How it works in the nutshell
 Every ten seconds a Buildbot master checks if it has capacity to run more builds.
-If it does, it [peeks](api_peek) builds in the specified build namespaces.
+If it does, it [peeks](api_peek) builds in the specified buckets.
 For each valid peeked build master checks if the builder has capacity to run a build right away.
 If master decides to run a peeked build, it leases it.
 If leased successfully, master schedules a build.

 During build lifetime master reports build status back to buildbucket.
 When the build starts, master calls